michalletocha6/Driver-project/README.md

  ```
  git clone repo-url
  ```
+ - open intellij
+ - go to File
- - open intellij, go to File, Open with existing sources, choose folder with cloned repo and open it.
+ - Open with existing sources
+ - choose folder with cloned repo
+ - open it

 ### Prerequisites